Fectio, Late Roman re-enactment society

 283-4

-283 Carus defeats the Sarmatians and the Quadi on the Danube.
+Caro et Carino 283 Carus defeats the Sarmatians and the Quadi on the Danube.
 He then invades Persia by way of Armenia, marches down the Tigris, defeats the armies of Bahram II, takes the Persian capital Ctesiphon and marches even further.
 However, he suddenly dies (of illness or struck by lightning?) in his camp near Ctesiphon, December.
 His sons Marcus Aurelius Carinus (West) and Marcus Aurelius Numerianus (East) succeed him.

 Carinus defeats the Quadi and other Germans in Germania Superior and Raetia.

-Diocletian 284-305 284 Carinus campaigns in Britain.
+Diocletian 284-305 Caro et Numeriano 284 Carinus campaigns in Britain.

 While retreating from the East, Numerian also dies from illness in November.
-The troops proclaim the commander of the bodyguard Valerius Diocles, (or as he became known;
+The troops proclaim the commander of the bodyguard Valerius Diocles (or as he became known;

 Gaius Aurelius Valerius Diocletianus), as new emperor on November 20.